Vyral/maddern-team/_posts/2020-02-20-the-importance-of-sitting-down-with-a-realtor-before-hiring-them.md

 &nbsp;

-Before hiring a Realtor, it’s important to sit down and talk with them.
+Make sure any Realtor you meet with can explain the full buying and selling process from top to bottom.
 Make sure they can explain the full buying and selling process from top to bottom.&nbsp;

 We make it a point to sit down with all of our clients before they hire us to make sure they understand the whole home sale process. **When interviewing an agent of your choice, you’ll be able to tell right away whether they're a good or great agent.**&nbsp;